jcannon04/jcannon04.github.io/102/class06/README.md

 * `document.write()` writes to page sourcecode after the first line before the last line.
 Can be used to add HTML to your page dynamically
 * `console.log()` this command prints out a message in the JavaScript console you are using.
 Usually messages for the developer

+## Convert Strings to Numbers

+`parseInt(string, radix)`
+`parseFloat(string, radix)`

+radix define which base number system to use and string is the string you want to convert to a number

+## Data Types

+Javascript has 8 data types 7 primitive and one not

+Primitive:

+* Number
+* String
+* Symbol
+* Boolean
+* null
+* undefined
+* BigInt

+Non-primitive:

+* Object

 ## Things I Want To Know More About